Pandora: Documentation en: Satellite

 secondary_server_ip 192.168.1.123 secondary_server_path /var/spool/pandora/data_in secondary_mode on_error secondary_transfer_mode tentacle secondary_server_port 41121

 1.5.38 snmp_verify 0|1

-Enable (1) or disable (0) the verification of SNMPv1 modules that break braa in realtime.
+It enables (1) or disables (0) the verification of SNMPv1 modules that make braa fail in real time.
 These modules will be discarded and stop being executed.

 1.5.39 snmp2_verify 0|1

-Enable (1) or disable (0) the verification of SNMPv2 modules that break braa in realtime.
+It enables (1) or disables (0) the verification of SNMPv2 module that make braa fail in real time.
 These modules will be discarded and stop being executed.

 1.5.40 snmp3_verify 0|1

-Enable (1) or disable (0) the verification of SNMPv3 modules that break braa in realtime.
+It enable (1) or disables (0) the verification of SNMPv3 modules that make braa fail in real time.
 These modules will be discarded and stop being executed.

 1.5.41 startup_delay xxx